DworkinLab/GettingStartedDworkinLab/GettingStarted_FlyLab.md

 - *NO MASCARA*!!!
 This gets on the microscope oculars and is very hard to clean off!!!
 - Do not turn light source above 70 as it will increase chances of burning out a bulb
 - If you will be working with multiple lines, clean plate and switch brush between lines
 - When finished, spray CO2 plate, brush, and surrounding area with 70% ethanol and wipe, Cover.
 You can also disinfect with 5% bleach (but rinse with water after).
-This prevents infection from bacteria and molds.
+This prevents infection from bacteria and molds and will kill stray flies, eggs or larvae.
 - Check with others and turn off gas if not in use (clear pressure from system)

 ### AT ALL TIMES: